10 Facts About Babies Who Breastfeedby Elizabeth MacDonald

 I'm so glad you asked...
 I have compiled the following list of just ten of the amazing benefits that come along with nursing a baby.
-Please note that I am not bashing formula in anyway -you can read all about the best formula options HERE – I know that a fed baby is better than an unfed baby.
-BUT, there is no doubting the science (and just plain AWESOMENESS) that explains how our bodies, as women, creates the most perfect food for our babies.
-So here are the highlights.
+Please note that I am not against formula in any way; you can read all about the best formula options HERE – I know that a fed baby is better than an unfed baby.
+However, there is no doubting the science (and just plain AWESOMENESS) that explains how our bodies, as women, create the most perfect food for our babies.

 Breastfed Babies Are…..#1 Healthy.
 Your milk provides antibodies to the environment around you, helping your baby to not get the icky crud that gets passed around on a daily basis.
 Statistically speaking, breastfed babies are healthier than those who do not breastfeed and have a more stable and strong immune system, lowering their chances of colds, viruses, illnesses, and more serious problems such as: